-My second medieval novel, THE PERILS OF WRATH (a PG-rated action-romance and spin-off of my first novel, SHADOWS OF VALOR, also a PG-rated medieval action-romance) is due out May 2018 through Amberjack Publishing!
+My second medieval novel, PERILS OF WRATH (a PG-rated action-romance and spin-off of my first novel, SHADOWS OF VALOR, also a PG-rated medieval action-romance) is due out May 2018 through Amberjack Publishing!
 I'm so excited!

-In THE PERILS OF WRATH my heroine loves sugary foods, especially shortbread, a sweet cookie/biscuit which also happens to be a favorite of mine.
+In PERILS OF WRATH my heroine loves sugary foods, especially shortbread, a sweet cookie/biscuit which also happens to be a favorite of mine.
 That's the fun of writing my own novels.
 I can put a little piece of myself (or anyone else) into each story.
 Well, the shortbread ends up getting my heroine into a bit of trouble in her unconventional position as squire to a stern (but handsome) knight who has banned her from eating sweet treats.
 The ensuing situation leads to some comical moments between the knight and his female squire.

 I won't say more and spoil what happens, but in honor of shortbread, I'm posting a fun, modern take on the little cookie with a recipe I found on the Cooking Classy site.
 So here it is: